Marshall Hart leads a tour of the hoophouse production at Braddock Farms.

 There are over a dozen urban farms in Pittsburgh.
 The growers use agriculture and social concerns to re-purpose vacant land, in some cases with condemned buildings, into economically viable small scale farms with a split distribution model.
 This model typically involves selling specialty crops to high end restaurants at above market prices, with a portion of the harvest used to supply fresh food to neighborhoods classified as a food desert, that is, a neighborhood without a grocery store or farmers' market, and a high percentage of the population living at or below the poverty line.

-Four of these farms were highlighted for the tour: Garden Dreams Urban Farm and Garfield Community Farm, as well as Grow Pittsburgh, and organization that urban farms at multiple locations, including the Shiloh Peace Garden and Braddock Farms.
+Four of these farms were highlighted for the tour: Garden Dreams Urban Farm and Garfield Community Farm, as well as Grow Pittsburgh, and organization that urban farms at multiple locations, including the Shiloh Farm and Braddock Farms.
 These farms have shown that urban farms, done correctly, can have long-lasting positive impacts on low-access communities.

 Here are a few points to consider for those interested in urban agricultural: